andydlindsay/lectures/m01w01-2/outline.md

 ### Problem:
 > Write a program that takes in an unlimited number of command line arguments and prints out the sum of them.
 If any argument is not a whole number, skip it.
 Do not support negative numbers.

-### Logic Syntax Data (LSD)
-- Logic: have I told the computer exactly what to do?
-- Syntax: am I missing a curly brace?
-- Data: do I have the data I think I do in the format I expect?

 ### Keep in Mind
 - Doing things with intention (you are not a passenger)